 Fox & Friends Sunday repeatedly spliced footage of Al Sharpton speaking at a Washington, D.C.
 "Justice for All" march with footage from a separate event in New York City where some in the crowd chanted for "dead cops" to claim Sharpton is "calling to kill cops."

 The December 14 edition of Fox & Friends Sunday opened with video from a December 13 march in New York City where some protesters chanted, "What do we want?
 Dead cops.
 When do we want it?
 Now."
 Co-host Anna Kooiman set up the footage by saying, "Thousands march with Al Sharpton against the police," and later promised "more from Sharpton's 'March for Justice.'"

 But the footage of protesters chanting anti-police slogans was not from Sharpton's December 13 march, which The Washington Post described as a "peaceful civil rights march led by families of the slain and organized by the Rev. Al Sharpton's National Action Network."

 From the December 12 edition of Fox News' Fox & Friends:

 Loading the player reg...

-From the July 14 edition of Fox & Friends Sunday:
+From the November 2 edition of Fox News' Fox & Friends Sunday:

 Loading the player reg...